Senior Pet Care: A Comprehensive Guide to Supporting Your Aging CompanionKidney Disease in Dogs: What it is and when to euthanize

 Dogs with chronic kidney disease can live anywhere from several months to a few years, depending on how early the disease is diagnosed and how well it is managed.
 Quality of life plays a significant role in longevity, as effective management through diet, medication, and supportive care can help maintain comfort and function for a longer time.

 Knowing when to euthanize can vary for each dog and person.
-Remember that there isn't always an exact time, but a window where it is appropriate to make the decision to let them go.
+Remember that there isn’t always an exact time, but a window where it is appropriate to decide to let them go.
 Sometimes, you can look at your beloved dog and know that the light is gone.
 The fight is over, and they are ready.
 Sometimes you cannot see the light go out, but you can see their bodies fail them.

 Your veterinarian can help you determine if your dog’s quality of life has diminished.
 Together, you can make an informed decision so that you can feel comfortable that you are doing the right thing.

 CodaPet's in-home euthanasia services offer a peaceful and stress-free environment for dogs with kidney disease, allowing them to pass away in the comfort of their own home.
-This service ensures that your dog's final moments are filled with love and dignity, without the added stress of a trip to the veterinary clinic.
+This service ensures that your dog’s final moments are filled with love and dignity, without the added stress of a trip to the veterinary clinic.
+Click here to learn more about our services or how to provide the optimal quality of life for your best friend at the end of their time.

 Need to find a local vet?